 If you are looking for more information about Singapore, I highly recommend you pick up a guidebook such as Fodor's In Focus Singapore

-If there’s one thing you should know about Selera Rasa Nasi Lemak is that the secret is out.
-No matter what time you visit, you are going to have to wait in line.
+One thing you should know about Selera Rasa Nasi Lemak is that the secret is out.
+You will have to wait in line no matter what time you visit.

 I waited around 30 minutes on my visit during the week.
 On the weekends, you might have to wait up to an hour.
 But the wait is worth it.